Self-Guided Holiday Tours

 A visit to Old Salem during the Holiday Season is a step back to a time when the holidays were simpler, less stressful and more focused on faith and family.
 Traditional wreaths hang from the doors, lampposts and fence posts are wrapped in their winter greenery, the smell of fresh baked treats emanate from the bakery warming even the coldest nose, and the sound of music drifts through the air to draw you into the holiday spirit.

-Follow the progression of Christmas decorating and how it changed over time, with more elaborate decorations in the 19th century buildings:
+Follow the progression of Christmas decorating and how it changed over time, with more elaborate decorations in the 19th century buildings.
+Examples include:

 See traditional Moravian Christmas activities:

-- - St. Philips African Moravian Church (1861/1890): Learn what Christmas would have been like for the African Americans in Salem; Hear “Morning Star” a traditional song played during Moravian lovefeasts
+- St. Philips African Moravian Church: See the church decorated with greenery for the holidays.
+Hear “Morning Star” a traditional song played during Moravian lovefeasts

 Enjoy holiday shopping in our retail stores:

 - Moravian Book & Gift Shop: